bkesterbyld/majestic-velociraptor/src/pages/index.md

         media_width: fifty
       - title: 'Analytic, Workflow and Machine Learning Solutions'
         content: >
-          Byld's team are experts in big data technologies and ML-based analytics, and can help you scope and execute a solution that delivers competitive advantage to your firm.
+          We are experts in big data technologies and ML-based analytics, and can help you conceive and deliver a solution that creates a competitive advantage for your firm.
 Byld utilizes a proprietary data platform with multiple pre-built real estate components and data feeds, saving on overall project cost to get you a truly unique solution.
 Example solutions include: